Terrified of public speaking

 Dear Can't Speak in Class and Fearful Public Speaker,

-One way to become more comfortable with public speaking and presenting is to do some prep work and rehearse beforehand.
-There are a number of variables that are worth considering, including what you’ll say, in what way you’ll present it, and what setting you’ll be in — all of which you’ll likely know ahead of time.
-During your next prep session, consider the following to help ease your speaking anxiety:
+As for coping strategies, one way to become more comfortable with public speaking and presenting is to do some prep work and rehearse beforehand.
+This can include thinking about what you’ll say, how you’ll present it, and what setting you’ll be in — all of which you’ll likely know ahead of time.
+During subsequent prep sessions, consider the following to help ease your anxiety around public speaking:

-- Consider your audience.
-What do they already know about the topic or information you’re speaking about?
+- Think about your audience: What do they already know about the topic or information you’re speaking about?
 How are they likely to respond to it?
 Take what you know about your audience and tailor your presentation or speech to maximize audience engagement.

-- Practice and record yourself.
-This will help you to get familiar with what you want to say and to be aware how you sound.
-When you review your recording, think critically about what you’re saying and your delivery.
-You may identify points of improvement that you can go back and practice more, such as correcting mispronunciations, slowing or speeding up your speech pace, adding in pauses, raising or lowering your voice, or cutting out “filler” sounds (e.g., “um”, “uh”, “er”, “aaah”).
+- Practice and record yourself: This will help you to get familiar with what you want to say and to be aware how you sound.
+You can use this recording to review your speech and potentially identify points of improvement, such as correcting mispronunciations, slowing or speeding up your speech pace, adding in pauses, raising or lowering your voice, or cutting out “filler” sounds (e.g., “um”, “uh”, “er”, “aaah”).

-To compliment these strategies, you might also look into what resources are available to address your anxiety.
+Furthermore, to compliment these strategies, you can also look into what resources are available to address your anxiety.
 One resource dedicated to helping people strengthen communication skills and confidence is Toastmasters International, a membership organization that offers public speaking tips and information on best practices for presentations.
-Similarly, you could consider taking a public speaking course — check to see if one is offered at your school or within your community.
-Can’t speak in class, reaching out to your instructor may also be worthwhile; perhaps they can offer some additional guidance or alternative options for meeting the objectives of the presentation assignment.
+Similarly, you could check to see if there are any public speaking courses being offered at your school or within your community.
+If you're struggling to speak during class, you can always try reaching out to your instructor.
+They may be able to offer some additional guidance or alternative options for meeting the objectives of the presentation assignment.
 Lastly, you might consider chatting with a mental health professional that can help you develop strategies to cope with your anxiety.
-There’s no need to choose just one of these resources for assistance, more than one may be of use to improve in this area.
+There’s no need to choose just one of these resources for assistance; more than one may be of use to improve in this area.